sonyabrazell/sonyabrazell/README.md

 #### 🌱 I’m currently learning data structures and algorithms via <a href="https://zerotomastery.io/">ZTM</a> on udemy.

 #### 👯 I’m looking to collaborate on mobile or web applications.

+#### 🔥 I have a BS in Marketing from Colorado State University and Certificate in Full Stack Software Development from DevCodeCamp.

 ### Technical Skills:
 ![](https://img.shields.io/badge/JavaScript-DD98C1?style=for-the-badge&logo=javascript&logoColor=white)